-Egypt is one of those countries has captured the interest of people from around the world.
-It’s fascinating history, impressive monuments, and rich culture has impressed many travellers over the years.
-However, unlike other cities such as Paris or Amsterdam where it’s best to roam and explore on your own, you’ll want to hire professional guides in Egypt.
-This history here is abundant and every structure and area comes with hundreds of stories.
+The history here is abundant and every structure and area comes with hundreds of stories.
 Of course, the idea of adding professional guides on top of airfare, accommodation, and other travel related costs quickly leads to concerns about pricing.
-So, just how much does it cost to go to Egypt?
+So, what does a trip to Egypt cost?
 Well, there is plenty to take into consideration, but you’ll be surprised at how affordable your dream trip to Egypt really can be.

 For the purpose of this article, I am going to suggest an 8 day and 8-night itinerary to see the highlights of Egypt.
 This sample itinerary will start and end in Cairo and includes a day trip to Alexandria as well as a Nile River cruise between Luxor and Aswan including a half day trip to Abu Simbel.
 Please note that this guide is based on the costs for a single person.
 If you are travelling as a couple, make sure to double these estimates (except for hotels).